2019 UCLA Bruins football team

 The 2019 UCLA Bruins football team represented the University of California, Los Angeles in the 2019 NCAA Division I FBS football season.
 The Bruins play their home games at the Rose Bowl in Pasadena, California.
 UCLA competed as a member of the South Division of the Pac-12 Conference.
 The team was led by second-year head coach Chip Kelly.
 The Bruins began the season 1–5 before winning three straight games.
 However, the Bruins then lost their final three games of the season.
 They finished the season 4–8 overall and 4–5 in Pac-12 play, tying Arizona State for third place in the Pac-12 South Division, and were outscored by their opponents by a combined total of 417 to 320.
-The Bruins' average attendance at home was 43,848, their lowest since 1982 when they moved to the Rose Bowl.
+The Bruins' average attendance at home was 43,848, their lowest since 1982 when they moved to the Rose Bowl, surpassing the previous low of 49,107 in 1995.

-Previous season

-The Bruins finished the 2018 season 3–9 overall, 3–6 in Pac-12 play to finish in fifth place in the South Division.
-Their 3–9 record was their worst record since 1971.